mitsuba-renderer/drjit-core/README.md

 further dynamic memory allocation.

-Let's do some computation with this variable: we can create a "counter", which is an Enoki array containing an increasing sequence of integer elements ``[0, 1, 2, .., 9]`` in this case.
+Let's do some computation with this variable: we can create a "counter", which is an Dr.Jit array containing an increasing sequence of integer elements ``[0, 1, 2, .., 9]`` in this case.

 ```cpp